Democrats unveil $3 trillion Covid relief package and plan to vote this week

 This story has been updated to include additional information and reaction.

-CNN's Ali Zaslav, Lauren Fox and Ted Barrett contributed to this report.
+CNN's Ali Zaslav, Lauren Fox, Ted Barrett and Paul LeBlanc contributed to this report.

 (0) comments